12 Strategies to optimize SaaS user onboarding: A guide for SaaS businesses

 If you need a customer journey map template, there are some free ones available from Miro, Figma, and InVision.

-You’ll also want to provide users with feedback and reassurance throughout the onboarding process to reduce anxiety and increase confidence.
-Even seemingly trivial details like showing password requirements or including reassuring microcopy can significantly reduce anxiety – every little piece adds up.
+You’ll also want to provide users with feedback and reassurance throughout the onboarding process to increase confidence.
+Even seemingly trivial details like showing password requirements can reduce frustration–every little piece adds up.

 People often become overwhelmed when they’re asked to do too many things at once.
 One useful trick is to break up complex tasks into smaller, more manageable chunks.
 If you’ve ever used a step-by-step onboarding or checkout flow, that’s progressive disclosure in action.